Constellation-DEFI-chainlink/defi-frontend/backend/README.md

 # Chainlink Constellation Hackathon, Fall 2023 - Demonstrating the Power of Chainlink Functions

-This workshop demonstrates Chainlink Functions.
 The key dependency used is the [Chainlink Functions Toolkit NPM Package](https://github.com/smartcontractkit/functions-toolkit)

 In this workshop, we will make an on-chain prompt to the OpenAPI ChatGPT API and get a decentralized response delivered back on chain -- all done via a single Smart Contract and some custom JavaScript that we supply that is executed by the Chainlink Decentralized Oracle Network!